LouiseHey/git-workshop/README.md

 He was a troubled young man.
 West Philadelphia born and raised
-Sometimes he would find a good bar to hang out in
+Sometimes he would find a good bar to hang out in but nobody ever wanted to sit with him.